 Arrange ahead of time for a ride home from the hospital or surgery center.

-If it is prescribed, take medication to clean out your bowels the day before surgery.
-Your health care provider can give you more details about this.
+If it is prescribed, take medicine to clean out your bowels the day before surgery.
+Your healthcare provider can give you more details about this.

 You’ll change into a gown.
 You’ll then be prepped for your procedure:

 The anesthesiologist or nurse anesthetist will discuss anesthesia with you and answer any questions you have.

 An IV (intravenous) line will be put into your arm or hand.
 This line supplies you with medicines and fluids before, during, and after surgery.

 You may be given medicine that helps you relax.
 You will then be given general anesthesia to make you sleep and keep you free from pain during surgery.

 Once you understand these risks, you will be asked to sign a consent form.
 Risks and possible complications include:

 Bleeding, with a possible need for a transfusion